streetwriters/notesnook/docs/organizing-notes/tags.md

 ---
 label: Tags
+route: /organizing-notes/how-do-I-add-tags-to-notes
 ---
-# How to add tags to notes
+# How do I add tags to notes?

-Tags are a quick and easy way to organize your notes.
+Tags are a quick and simple way to organize your notes.

 ## Tagging a note
 +++ Desktop/Web